 - Monitoring visits to agencies covered by the LAA to assess progress in providing language access to Latino constituents and recommend courses of action and collaboration opportunities.

-- Quality control of translated documents in Spanish and translation of short documents (up to one page).
+- Quality control of translated documents in Spanish.

 - Provide electronic equipment for simultaneous interpretation services upon request.